wigig-tools/qd-interpreter/README.md

 <img src="docs/gif/suMimoBeamTrackingDigital.gif" alt="drawing">

 You can observe that it is slower to render hybrid beamtracking results.
-It is expected as for every trace, the resulting hybrid beam pattern must be computed in the visualizer.
+It is expected as for every trace, the resulting hybrid beam patterns must be computed in the visualizer.

 ## Customize MIMO visualization

 The MIMO visualization can be customized and in particular for a selected stream:
-* The size of the transmitter/receiver antenna patterns
+* The size of the transmitter/receiver antenna patterns.
-* The MPCs size
+* The MPCs size.
-* The edges size
+* The edges size.
-* The opacity of the transmitter/receiver patterns
+* The opacity of the transmitter/receiver patterns.
-* The color of the selected stream antenna patterns and MPCs
+* The color of the selected stream antenna patterns and MPCs.

 To customize the view, open either `suMimo`, `muMimo` or `beamTracking` tab in the GUI depending on the MIMO mode you are using.
 Then, select the stream that you want to configure using the `Stream` field.
 The selected stream antenna patterns size can be adjusted using `Stream Size` field.
 The selected stream MPCs size can be changed using `Stream MPC size` field.
 The selected stream edges size can e adjusted using `Edges size` field.
 The selected stream opacity can be changed using `Opacity` field.
 Finally, the MPCs and antenna patterns colors can be changed using the `Stream Color` field.

-The picture below show a configuration done to put the emphasis on the stream `0` in SU-MIMO case.
+The picture below show a configuration done to put the emphasis on the stream `0` in [SU-MIMO BT ns-3](#su-mimo-bt-ns-3-results) case.

 <img src="docs/img/changeMIMOvisual.png" alt="drawing">

 # Sensing visualization

-We recently started to extend the NIST Q-D framework to create an Integrated Sensing and Communication (ISAC) framework (see these two contributions: contribution 1 contribution 2).
+We recently started to extend the NIST Q-D framework to create an Integrated Sensing and Communication (ISAC) framework (see these two contributions: [contribution 1](https://mentor.ieee.org/802.11/dcn/21/11-21-0746-01-00bf-q-d-simulation-modeling-framework-for-sensing.pptx) and [contribution 2](https://mentor.ieee.org/802.11/dcn/21/11-21-0747-01-00bf-a-preliminary-channel-model-using-raytracing-to-detect-human-presence.pptx)).
 We thus extended the NIST Q-D Interpreter to be able to visualize sensing results.

 The new features allows to:
-* visualize the targets to sense.
-In our case, the targets are humans represented thanks to a Boulic model (it is worth mentionning that the framework with any kind of targets as long as it's represented with connected joints)
+* Visualize the targets to sense.
+In our case, the targets are humans represented thanks to a Boulic model (it is worth mentionning that the framework can work with any kind of targets as long as it is represented with connected joints).
-* visualize the MPCs from the sensing transmitter to the targets, and from the targets to the sensing receiver
+* Visualize the MPCs from the sensing transmitter to the targets, and from the targets to the sensing receiver.
-* visualize the doppler range map
+* Visualize the doppler range map.

-The scenario used to demonstrate sensing visualization is `XXXXX`.
+The scenario used to demonstrate sensing visualization is `SensingTwoTargets`.
 The scenario is made of one sensing transmitter (AP0) and one sensing receiver (AP1).
-XXX targets are moving and the scenario is made of XXX traces.
+Two targets are moving in the room and the scenario is made of 2680 traces.

 ## Configure the sensing visualization

-To launch the `XXXX` scenario, execute the following command:
+To launch the `SensingTwoTargets` scenario, execute the following command:

-`python qdVisualizer.py --s sensingTwoTargets --sensing`
+`python qdVisualizer.py --s SensingTwoTargets --sensing`

 Once the visualizer is launched, to configure the sensing visualization, click on the `Sensing` tab in the GUI.

 You can either enable or disable the communication MPCs (from the selected transmitter to the selected receiver).
-For this, use the `Display Tx/Rx MPCs` as shown below.
+For this, use the `Display Tx/Rx MPCs` checkbox as shown below.

 <img src="docs/img/sensingComMPCs.png" alt="drawing">

 You can either enable or disable the targets MPCs (from the selected transmitter to the target selected and from the target selected the selected receiver).
-For this, use the `Display Target MPCs` as shown below.
+For this, use the `Display Target MPCs` checkbox as shown below.

 <img src="docs/img/sensingTargetMpcs.png" alt="drawing">